6 Creative ideas for a high impact Twitter campaign

 To enter, users had to follow @kalaharicom and tweet #kalahari15 throughout the day.
-Kalahari staff would play popular music tracks at the office and live-tweet the occasion.
+Kalahari staff played popular music tracks at the office and live-tweet the occasion.
 Whenever a music track finished, as announced via the feed, a gift was handed out to the fan that submitted the latest serendipitous tweet – think “musical chairs”, just in reverse.
 Prizes ranged from Kalahari vouchers to a Sony Bravia TV.

-The lesson: Design Twitter games around a theme (in this case, Kalahari’s birthday) and use hashtags and campaign elements that support that theme.
+Lesson: Design Twitter games around a theme (in this case, Kalahari’s birthday) and use hashtags and campaign elements that support that theme.

 Idea 2: Use group momentum to fuel a campaign

 Sometimes the success of a campaign lies in the power of the crowd.
 On March 5th 2012, Domino’s UK ran a clever campaign that reduced the price of a particular pepperoni pizza by one pence every for every 100 tweets with the hashtag #letsdolunch.
 The promotion ran for two hours and attracted 85,000 tweets, dropping the pizza price from £15.99 to £7.74 for the day.
 The result?
 Many new followers, rushing out to enjoy the pizza promotion they had helped create.

 This type of campaign – which rewards the entire group for participation – is a great way to raise awareness about a new product line (such as a new pizza flavour) or simply give fans a sense of ‘ownership’ over a current promotion.